 Alcohol is weird as it’s treated strangely in the body.
 It also shows a very weird relationship with body weight.
 Weight often goes up with alcohol intake in men but either stays the same or goes down in women.
 What few direct studies exist suggest that alcohol intake does not cause compensation of food intake later on.
 So what explains the gender difference?

-Most likely, men drink in addition to eating (beer and wings) while women drink instead of eating (glass of wine for dinner).
+It’s probably sociocultural.
+As often as not, men drink in addition to eating (beer and wings) while women drink instead of eating (glass of wine for dinner).
 Oddly, at least one piece of research suggests that regular drinkers may be more active.
 It may also be that drinkers under-report their true food intake.
 At least some work suggests that alcohol may improve insulin sensitivity.
-More research is needed to explain this.
+More research is needed to explain what’s going on here.

 The paper then concludes but basically just reiterates what I wrote above so I won’t go into it any further.